MuKnSys/ada-wallet-for-salesforce/README.md

 Sends an email notification to the accounting contact configured in the organization's settings when a transaction is successfully sent.
 The flow includes transaction details such as amounts, fees, recipient information, and timestamps in a formatted email template.
 This provides accounting teams with immediate notification of financial transactions for record-keeping and reconciliation purposes.

-**Component**: Flow triggered by Outbound Transaction status change to "Sent" **Implementation Notes:**
+**Component**: Flow triggered by Outbound Transaction status change to "Sent"
+- **Flow**: [Slack notification on sending transaction](force-app/main/default/flows/Slack_notification_on_sending_transaction.flow-meta.
+**Implementation Notes:**
 - Sends an email to the accounting contact configured in Setup
 - Simple Flow logic and templated email format

 #### 5. Emailing an Account Owner
-Sends notification emails to the Account Owner associated with the transaction context.
-If no account relationship exists, the flow defaults to emailing the Wallet Owner.
+Sends notification emails to the Wallet Set Owner associated with the transaction context.
 The flow includes relevant transaction details and can be configured to trigger on specific events (creation, approval, sending, etc.).
 This ensures account owners are kept informed of wallet activities related to their accounts.

-**Component**: Flow triggered by Outbound Transaction creation or status changes **Implementation Notes:**
+**Component**: Flow triggered by Outbound Transaction creation or status changes
+- **Flow**: [Slack notification on sending transaction](force-app/main/default/flows/Slack_notification_on_sending_transaction.flow-meta.
+**Implementation Notes:**
 - Sends a notification email to the Account Owner linked to the transaction context
 - If no account relationship exists, defaults to emailing the Wallet Owner